In some circles (rhetoric and analytics philosophy come to mind), much is made of the difference between metaphor and simile.

-Now, this is really a single conceptual creation but it happens in about 5 moves highlighted above (I picked these 5 as an illustrative heuristic but this is not to assume some fixed sequence).
+Now, this is really a single conceptual creation but it happens in about 5 moves which I highlighted above.
+(Note: I picked these 5 as an illustrative heuristic but this is not to assume some fixed sequence).

 The first move establishes an idea of similarity through a simile.
 But it is not in the traditional form of ‘X is like Y’.
 Rather, it starts with the performative ‘Think of’ [1a] and then uses the simile ‘as’.
 [1b].
 ‘Think of X as Y’ is a common construction but it is rarely seen as an example in discussions of similes.

 This section lays out an understanding of the source domain for the metaphorical projection.
-It also sets the limit on the projection in that it is talking about ‘company as a ship’ in this scenario, not as a ship (for instance, the similarities in internal organisation structure.)
-This is another very common aspect of metaphor discourse that is mostly ignored in thinking about it.
-It is commonly deployed instrument in the process of what I like to call ‘frame negotiation’.
+It also sets the limit on the projection in that it is talking about ‘company as a ship traveling through water’ in this scenario, not a ship as a metonym for its internal structure (for instance, the similarities in the organisational structure of ships and companies.)
+This is another very common aspect of metaphor discourse that is mostly ignored.
+It is commonly deployed as an instrument in the process of what I like to call ‘frame negotiation’.
 On the surface, this part seems like a narrative with mostly propositional content that could easily stand alone.
 But…

 By saying, ‘if this happened to a real ship’ the author immediately puts the preceding segment into question as an innocent proposition and reveals that it was serving a metaphorical purpose all along.
 Not that any of the readers were really lulled into a false sense of security, nor that the author was intending some dramatic reveal.
 But it is an interesting illustration of how the process of constructing analogies contains many parts.